Waiting is a Pain

 You know the tragedy today is, so many people are unwilling to wait for things.
 They want a Mcdonalds God who can deliver in less than 60 seconds or give you your money back.
 They want a God who will do what they want, when they want it.
 They don’t want a God who controls time and always delivers at exactly the right moment whether we like it or not.
 They want a God they can control.
 They want, in fact, to become God just like Adam did in the garden of Eden.

-So Simeon waited for God but what kept him going in all that waiting was hope.
+So, Simeon waited for God but what kept him going in all that waiting was hope.
 He knew that God would keep his promise.
 He knew he would see the Messiah before he died.
 Sometimes, hope is all we have to hang onto.
 Hope that God is doing something for our good.
 Hope that one day soon God will easy our suffering.
 Hope that what God has promised he will deliver.

 Simeon said:- “Sovereign Lord, as you have promised, you now dismiss your servant in peace.
 For my eyes have seen your salvation, which you have prepared in the sight of all people, a light for revelation to the Gentiles and for glory to your people Israel.”
 (Luke 2:29-32, NIV).

 Friends if you are tired of waiting for things to be better?
 Maybe you should turn your attention to what God has promised.
 You see the real message of Christmas is that it is a time of hope.
 Jesus promises us a better future and Jesus came to deliver it.
 And if God has given that promise it will happen!

 In many cases when the world is at its blackest, hope is all we have to hang on to.
 But this is not like the hope that your horse will come in.
 This is not like the hope that those shares you bought will go up by 1000%.
 This hope is as sure as Simeon’s.
 This is a real hope and it is guaranteed by the God of the universe.
 This is a hope that’s based firmly on Gods promises and it’s a hope that he wrote it in the blood of Jesus Christ.

 Friends I don’t know what Christmas means to you.
-Perhaps it means family, perhaps it’s gifts, or trees, or the stories of Santa.
+I hope it means family, perhaps it’s gifts, or trees, or the stories of Santa.
 Perhaps for you Christmas is a sad time or somehow it means trouble, but I know that God would want you to understand, Christmas really is about hope.
 Christmas is about how Jesus came to deliver a better life for us now and in the future and that’s the hope we hang onto.
 All you need to do is trust Him.